 But what is speech intelligibility?.
 Intelligibility can be broadly defined as “the extent to which a speaker’s message is actually understood by the listener” [15].
 But in a more narrow sense, it refers to the listener’s ability to successfully identify (decode) the words in a message [5,9,26,28].
 The latter definition is more helpful, as it sets a clear contrast with comprehensibility, which involves the listener’s ability to understand the message, and its intent [12,24].

-However, indifferent of its broad or narrow definition, the literature reveal that intelligibility can be further compromised by features of the communicative environment, such as noise [13]; by features of the speaker, like speaking rate [14] or accent [8,16]; or features of the listener, like vocabulary mastery [27].
-Moreover, the latter emphasizes its highly dynamical nature, where changes in intelligibility stem from on line adaptations of the speaker, to the listener and/or the context.
+However, indifferent of its broad or narrow definition, the literature reveals that intelligibility can be further compromised by features of the communicative environment, such as noise [13]; by features of the speaker, like speaking rate [14] or accent [8,16]; or features of the listener, like vocabulary mastery [27].
+Moreover, the latter emphasizes its highly dynamic nature, where changes in intelligibility stem from online adaptations of the speaker, to the listener and/or the context.

-Therefore, we can say that speech intelligibility generate considerable interest for its societal value, but its measurement pose interesting challenges, particularly because of its entanglement with other features of the communication.
+Therefore, we can say that speech intelligibility generates considerable interest for its societal value, but its measurement poses interesting challenges, particularly because of its entanglement with other features of communication.

-Considering the previous, the literature suggest two perspectives from which intelligibility can be assessed: the message and listener’s perspective [1,2].
+Considering the previous, the literature suggests two perspectives from which intelligibility can be assessed: the message and the listener’s perspective [1,2].
 The ﬁrst, also known as acoustic studies, is focused on assessing separately particular characteristics of the speech samples, e.g. their pitch, duration, stress, or the articulation of vowels and consonants [21].
-Whereas the second, also known as perceptual studies, is centered on making holistic assessments of the speech stimuli, e.g. measure their overall quality [1,2].
-The former is justified by the fact that using the speech samples, we can detect articulatory, acoustic, and auditory characteristics of intelligible utterances.
+Whereas the second, also known as perceptual studies, is centred on making holistic assessments of the speech stimuli, e.g. measuring their overall quality [1,2].
+The former is justified by the fact that by using speech samples, we can detect articulatory, acoustic, and auditory characteristics of intelligible utterances.
 In contrast, the latter is justified by the notion that intelligibility is a concept ‘that everyone can judge’, but can only be measured indirectly [6,25].

 Focusing our attention on perceptual studies, ‘objective’ rating methods on children’s utterances recovered from spontaneous speech tasks, have received special attention [2,7].
 In these methods, listeners transcribe children’s utterances orthographically (or phonetically), and use these transcriptions as information to construct an intelligibility score; more precisely, an entropy score that expresses the degree of (dis)agreement in the transcriptions [2,22].
 As a result, we obtain scores that are clustered and bounded in nature.
 Clustered because we get multiple measurements per child (one per utterance), and bounded because their values are in the continuum between zero and one.

-Therefore, ‘objective’ rating methods try to infer intelligibility from the extent in which a set of transcribers can identify the words contained in the utterances [2].
+Therefore, ‘objective’ rating methods try to infer intelligibility from the extent to which a set of transcribers can identify the words contained in the utterances [2].
 In other words, we get a ‘proxy’ measure of the speaker’s intelligibility as judged by a listener, a snapshot of his/her performance under a specific set of circumstances [7].
-Moreover, the epistemological certainty in such ‘snapshot’ as a measure of intelligibility stems from the design and steps taken to collect the data.
+Moreover, the epistemological certainty in such a ‘snapshot’ as a measure of intelligibility stems from the design and steps taken to collect the data.

-However, although the literature is clear on the benefits of ‘objective’ rating methods to (indirectly) quantify intelligibility [1,2,7], we notice the statistical procedures used to model such data are not at par of the measurement procedure’s sophistication.
+However, although the literature is clear on the benefits of ‘objective’ rating methods to (indirectly) quantify intelligibility [1,2,7], we notice the statistical procedures used to model such data are not at par with the measurement procedure’s sophistication.

-Previous research have considered the clustered nature of the data but ignored its bounded nature, where averaging was considered a ‘valid’ option for modelling [2].
+Previous research has considered the clustered nature of the data but ignored its bounded nature, where averaging was considered a ‘valid’ option for modelling [2].
 We argue that the latter practice is not appropriate, as with bounded data not only the location (average), but also the spread (variance) of the distribution, might inform about the speaker’s intelligibility [10].